rektide/jstyx/core/README.txt

 Getting the source code
 =======================

-The complete source source code (with all library dependencies and configuration files) can be downloaded from the project website.
+The complete source code (with all library dependencies and configuration files) can be downloaded from the project website.
 The source distribution contains build instructions.